Amirosein/AGB-stars-ML-project/README.md

 * Moreover, the first Milestone's **report** and its **(ipynb) code file** are provided in [first Milestone](https://github.com/Churchiill/AGB-stars-ML-project/tree/main/Milestone1).

-* One Can also download firsr milestone files all together by [Milestone_1.zip](https://github.com/Churchiill/AGB-stars-ML-project/blob/main/Milestone1_data.rar).
+* One Can also download first milestone files all together by [Milestone_1.zip](https://github.com/Churchiill/AGB-stars-ML-project/blob/main/Milestone1_data.rar).